 - wheat dextrin (Benefiber)

 To ensure the desired effect, make sure you read the directions for whatever bulking agent you try.
-You will often be instructed to take the supplement with at least one glass of water or other clear liquid.
+You’ll often be instructed to take the supplement with at least one glass of water or another clear liquid.

 It’s often best to take these supplements at night for a more regular morning bowel routine.
 Make sure to continue drinking plenty of fluid throughout the day.